+Last summer, while interning on several farms, we learned how to grow a lot of fun new vegetables like small orange eggplants, purple tomatillos, kohlrabi, and many others.
+As we chose the varieties to grow on our farm this year, we thought a lot about our experiences.
+At White Rose Farm, we helped harvest rows and rows of dry beans (or, as some call them, soup beans) and fell in love!
+Everything about them makes sense.
+They are easy to grow, low maintenance, and ready for storage right off the plant.
+Not to mention they are beautiful!
 Some people may be turned off by having to shell them, but not us (see left :) ), it is actually a great way to spend your time (especially if you have company).
 In fact, a week or two ago, Renee - who writes a great local living blog - came by to check out the farm.
 Half-way through the tour we took her into the workshop/prep space and showed her, among other things, the dry beans we had pulled.
 An hour later we were sitting on the floor, shelling the last beans from the bin and finishing an excellent conversation about how the events of our lives had brought us to where we are today.
 We grew several varieties this year, many of which are very old heirloom varieties - some cultivated by Native Americans in several regions of what is now the United States.
-And the varieties are: Jackson Wonder Limas, Black-Eyed Peas (left over from White Rose last year)

 And Tiger Eye